Dynamical Boson Stars: Boson stars in mathematical relativity

 \subsection{Hoop conjecture}

-An interesting use of boson stars was made by Choptuik and Pretorius~\cite{Choptuik:2009ww}.
-They sought to answer classically whether the ultra-relativistic collision of two particles results in black hole formation.
-Such a question clearly has relevance to hopes of producing black holes at the LHC~(see for example~\cite{Landsberg:2006mm,Park:2012fe}).
-Guidance on this question is provided by Thorne's \emph{Hoop Conjecture}~\cite{thorne_hoop} which suggests that, if one squeezes energy into some spherical space of dimension less than the Schwarzschild radius for that energy, then a black hole is formed.
+An interesting use of boson stars was made by \cite{Choptuik:2009ww}.
+They sought to answer classically whether the ultra-relativistic collision of two particles results in black-hole formation.
+Such a question clearly has relevance to hopes of producing black holes at the LHC (see, e.g., \cite{Landsberg:2006mm,Park:2012fe,Sirunyan:2017anm}).
+Guidance on this question is provided by Thorne's \emph{Hoop Conjecture} \citep{thorne_hoop} which suggests that, if one squeezes energy into some spherical space of dimension less than the Schwarzschild radius for that energy, then a black hole is formed.